MediciHouse07/Learning_Records/FM_03_linear_algebra.md

 ### Lecture 21
 2022/03/30: finished, shortage of eigen vector; asymatric matrix leads to complex eigen value

+2022/05/26:

+0000<->1500

+0000 mins

+- eigen vector with eiven value 0, null space
+- A is singular, lambda=0 is evalue
+- if A is not singular, only 0 vector can turn Ax=0
+- if A is singular, null space vector can turn Ax=0
+- n*n matrix will have n eigen values
+- sum of the eigen values, equal to sum of traces

+1500 mins

 ### Lecture 22
 2022/03/31: finished, the application of eigen value and eigen vector, difference equation, eigen value can describe how fast a series like fabonacci series evolves<br>
 2022/04/01: ② reviewed, 0412 minutes, how to derive A=S LAMBDA S^-1